Anosov contact metrics, Dirichlet optimization and entropy: Curvature of Anosov contact metrics

-Expansion uniformization theorem not only implies that for an appropriate contact metric at any point, $r_u$ can be assumed to be close to the Lyapunov exponent $\bar{r}_u$ at that point (or almost everywhere close to the Liouville entropy $\bar{\mathtt{h}}$), but also we can assume $X\cdot r_u$ is arbitrary small.
-So, the only term let to understand is $g(\phi e,\nabla_e X_\alpha)$.
+Theorem~4.1 of \cite{hoz7} not only implies that for an appropriate contact metric at any point, $r_u$ can be assumed to be close to the Lyapunov exponent $\bar{r}_u$ at that point (or almost everywhere close to the Liouville entropy $\bar{\mathtt{h}}$), but also we can assume $X\cdot r_u$ is arbitrary small.
+So, the only term we need to understand is $g(\phi e,\nabla_e X_\alpha)$.
 Note that by computations of the previous section we have

 and therefore, similar to Theorem~\ref{inf}, by only taking the angle function $\theta$ arbitrary close to $\frac{\pi}{2}$ with $X\cdot \theta$ arbitrary small, we can assume $g(\phi e,\nabla_e X_\alpha)$ is arbitrary close to $-1$.
-Together with the expansion uniformization theorem, this means that at any point $\kappa(E^u)$ can be taken to be arbitrary close to $1-\bar{r}_u^2$ (assuming such exponent exists at the point).
+This means that at any point $\kappa(E^u)$ can be taken to be arbitrary close to $1-\bar{r}_u^2$ (assuming such exponent exists at the point).
 Similar computations hold for $\kappa(E^s)$ and using the convergence in the Birkhoff ergodic theorem as in Section~\ref{s6}, we obtain the following {\em asymptotic} curvature realization.
 In fact, for any plane field containing $X_\alpha$, the sectional curvature converges almost everywhere to the one determined under the assumption of critical metric by Perrone \cite{torsion}.
-Using the convergence in the Birkhoff ergodic theorem as in Section~\ref{s6}, we obtain the following {\em asymptotic} curvature realization.
-Naturally, the convergence is in general only as good as the one given the ergodic theorem, i.e. in {\em Lebegue measure}.
+Naturally, the global convergence is in general only as good as the one given the ergodic theorem, i.e. in {\em Lebegue measure}.
+Note that the convergence on periodic orbits is uniform, thanks to their compactness and the fact the Lyapunov exponents for periodic points are well defined and determined by the eigenvalues of their return maps (see Proposition~\ref{anosovprop}).

-\begin{theorem}(asymptotic Curvature pinching for Anosov contact metrics) Suppose $(M,\alpha)$ is an Anosov contact 3-manifold, $\bar{\mathtt{h}}:=\frac{\mathtt{h}_{\alpha \wedge d\alpha}(X_\alpha)}{Vol(\alpha \wedge d\alpha)}$ is the Liouville entropy of such flow, $V=Vol(\alpha \wedge d\alpha)$ and $\epsilon>0$.
+\begin{theorem} (Asymptotic curvature pinching for Anosov contact metrics) Suppose $(M,\alpha)$ is an Anosov contact 3-manifold, $\bar{\mathtt{h}}:=\frac{\mathtt{h}_{\alpha \wedge d\alpha}(X_\alpha)}{Vol(\alpha \wedge d\alpha)}$ is the Liouville entropy of such flow, $V=Vol(\alpha \wedge d\alpha)$ and $\epsilon>0$.
 There exists a sequence of contact metrics $\{g_i \}_{i\in \mathbb{N}}$ adapted to $(M,\alpha)$, such that their Ricci and sectional curvature operators $Ricci_i$ and $\kappa_i$ satisfy the following:

 (1) the sequence of smooth functions $\{Ricci_i(X_\alpha)\}_{i\in\mathbb{N}}$ converge in Lebegue measure to the constant function $R\equiv 2-2\bar{\mathtt{h}}^2$,